Behind the Exhibition

 In the stories that reared us, dead trees offer powerful symbolism, their gnarled twisted forms providing ghostly forest playgrounds.

 We anthropomorphise their shapes as they bend, stoop and reach.
-Noting malevolence in their pointed limbs.
-Imagining faces, fingers and arms, reaching and grasping.
+Imagined malevolence in their pointed limbs.
+Faces, fingers and arms, reaching and grasping.
 A figure with twisted human features.
-Still, we fashion magical objects from their branches.
-Staffs and wands capable of changing the fate of those destined to wield it.

 Elemental